One God – Father, Son, and Holy Spirit

 The Bible teaches that the Holy Spirit speaks (Acts 8:29), convicts (John 16:8), teaches (2 Peter 1:21), guides (John 16:13), witnesses (Hebrews 10:15), comforts (John 14:16), helps (John 16:7, 8), and can be grieved (Ephesians 4:30).

-Jesus said that He wasn’t the Father more than 80 times.
+Jesus said that He wasn’t the Father more than 80 times in the Scriptures.
 While always remaining one in purpose and origin, Jesus and the Father are clearly separate and distinct persons.
 And on more than one occasion, the Father spoke to Jesus from heaven.
 “And suddenly a voice came from heaven, saying, ‘This is My beloved Son, in whom I am well pleased’” (Matthew 3:17; Luke 9:35; Mark 9:7; John 12:27, 28).

-In John, we read that God the Father so loved the world that He sent His only begotten Son that we might be born of the Spirit (John 3:8, 13, 16, 17).
-The Son came to earth to reveal the true character of God the Father to a world dying in sin.
-Jesus prayed to His Father in Gethsemane, “And now, O Father, glorify thou me with thine own self with the glory which I had with thee before the world was.
+And Jesus also prayed to His Father in Gethsemane.
+“And now, O Father, glorify thou me with thine own self with the glory which I had with thee before the world was.
 I have manifested thy name unto the men which thou gavest me out of the world” (John 17:5, 6).
-Jesus is the only one who could reveal the Father, because He is the express image of the Father (Luke 10:22; Hebrews 1:3).

-Thus we learn that the Father, Son and Holy Spirit have distinct roles in the Godhead.
+Although the Father, Son and Holy Spirit are One, yet they have distinct roles in the Godhead.
 The apostle Paul confirmed this truth in his epistles: “The grace of the Lord Jesus Christ, and the love of God, and the communion of the Holy Spirit be with you all” (2 Corinthians 13:14).
 “How much more shall the blood of Christ, who through the eternal Spirit offered himself without spot to God, purge your conscience from dead works to serve the living God?”
 (Hebrews 9:14).